LLM4Rocq/nlir/README.md

 ```

 The default configuration can be found in `conf/config.yaml`.
-You can override every field.
+You can override every field (see below).
 E.g., to try the tactics agent without beam search on theorem `foo` defined in `examples/foo.v`:
 ```
 $ python nlir-cli.py workspace=examples file=foo.v theorem=foo search.kind=tactics search.mode=naive